-Another book noted that psychotherapy is the preferred treatment of agoraphobia, ^{18:136} while a third book was more positive towards drugs.
-It noted that agoraphobia can be treated with cognitive behavioural therapy, depression pills, or both in combination. ^{16:349} For social phobia and generalised anxiety, ^{16:351,16:357} cognitive behavioural therapy was considered first choice, but it was mentioned that SSRIs also have well documented effects.
+Another book noted that psychotherapy is the preferred treatment of agoraphobia,18:136 while a third book was more positive towards drugs.
+It noted that agoraphobia can be treated with cognitive behavioural therapy, depression pills, or both in combination.16:349 For social phobia and generalised anxiety,16:351,16:357 cognitive behavioural therapy was considered first choice, but it was mentioned that SSRIs also have well documented effects.

-There is no doubt that shyness - now called social phobia, as it is better for industry's marketing^{7:214} - should be treated with psychotherapy.
-A 24-week trial that randomised 375 patients with social phobia to sertraline or to gradual exposure to the feared symptoms found a similar effect of exposure and sertraline, but during an additional six-month follow-up, the exposure group continued to improve, which the sertraline group did not.545 This was expected.
+There is no doubt that shyness - now called social phobia, as it is better for industry's marketing7:214 - should be treated with psychotherapy.
+A 24-week trial that randomised 375 patients with social phobia to sertraline or to gradual exposure to the feared symptoms found a similar effect of exposure and sertraline, but during an additional six-month follow-up, the exposure group continued to improve, which the sertraline group did not.
+This was expected.
 People on drugs don't learn anything about how to cope with their anxiety.
 It is like alleviating the tension with alcohol.
-In contrast to drugs, psychotherapy usually has enduring effects on psychiatric disorders.^{180,497-501}
+In contrast to drugs, psychotherapy usually has enduring effects on psychiatric disorders.180,497-501

-A Cochrane review of 41 trials in children and adolescents with anxiety showed very large effects from cognitive behavioural therapy.546 The outcome was assessed blindly in 32 of the 41 trials.
+A Cochrane review of 41 trials in children and adolescents with anxiety showed very large effects from cognitive behavioural therapy.
+The outcome was assessed blindly in 32 of the 41 trials.
 The odds ratio for remission, compared with waiting-list controls, was 7.85 (5.31 to 11.60), and the reduction in anxiety symptoms had an effect size of -0.98 (-1.21 to -0.74).
 Other psychological therapies were similarly effective.

-A Cochrane review of anxiety and depressive disorders did not find a difference between the results obtained by paraprofessionals and professionals (psychiatrists or psychotherapists), effect size 0.09 (-0.23 to 0.40).547 These results agree with those from numerous other studies.^{14,547} Patients can also help themselves.
-A Cochrane review of self-help where printed materials, audio or video recordings, computers or the Internet were used to teach adult patients behavioural or cognitive behavioural therapy for anxiety found a clear effect compared with no intervention, effect size 0.67 (0.55 to 0.80).548
+A Cochrane review of anxiety and depressive disorders did not find a difference between the results obtained by paraprofessionals and professionals (psychiatrists or psychotherapists), effect size 0.09 (-0.23 to 0.40).
+These results agree with those from numerous other studies.
+Patients can also help themselves.
+A Cochrane review of self-help where printed materials, audio or video recordings, computers or the Internet were used to teach adult patients behavioural or cognitive behavioural therapy for anxiety found a clear effect compared with no intervention, effect size 0.67 (0.55 to 0.80).

-For OCD, a book recommended psychoeducation, self-help material and cognitive behavioural therapy, and SSRIs in severe cases. ^{16:360} The evidence for psychotherapy is strong.
+For OCD, a book recommended psychoeducation, self-help material and cognitive behavioural therapy, and SSRIs in severe cases.16:360 The evidence for psychotherapy is strong.
 A Cochrane review of trials in adults found that psychotherapy resulted in far fewer symptoms than if the patients had received treatment as usual, effect size -1.24 (-1.61 to -0.87).
-549 The effect of SSRIs was substantially smaller, effect size -0.46 (-0.55 to -0.37) (calculated by me).
-550 There were few direct comparisons, but a review found that psychotherapy was better than depression pills, effect size -0.36 (-0.72 to 0.00) (calculated by me, three trials with 118 patients).
-551 antipsychotics that have shown an effect on OCD.
-Various open and a few double-blind placebo-controlled studies of the effect of combination therapy with a serotonergic antidepressant and an antipsychotic (p.
+The effect of SSRIs was substantially smaller, effect size -0.46 (-0.55 to -0.37) (calculated by me).
+There were few direct comparisons, but a review found that psychotherapy was better than depression pills, effect size -0.36 (-0.72 to 0.00) (calculated by me, three trials with 118 patients).

+The book that recommended SSRIs in severe cases also stated that psychosis pills could possibly be used as augmentation.16:360 There were no references to original research, 16:369 only to a national guideline from 2007, which was very brief: "There are no studies of monotherapy with antipsychotics that have shown an effect on OCD.
+Various open and a few double-blind placebocontrolled studies of the effect of combination therapy with a serotonergic antidepressant and an antipsychotic (p.
 162) have been carried out.
 On this background, it is concluded that there is some evidence that risperidone and quetiapine may have an effect in augmentation treatment of OCD."

-The book that recommended SSRIs in severe cases also stated that psychosis pills could possibly be used as augmentation. ^{16:360} There were no references to original research, ^{16:369} only to a national guideline from 2007, 552 which was very brief: "There are no studies of monotherapy with

-The guideline referred to page 162 in a NICE report, which was not illuminating.553 It describes a few small trials and there was no systematic review of these trials.
+The guideline referred to page 162 in a NICE report, which was not illuminating.
+It describes a few small trials and there was no systematic review of these trials.